 I am a basic human urge that produces all sorts of wickedness,

 such as Edward Tellers hydrogen bomb, or, say, LSD and a

-whole suite of mind-bending chemical
+whole suite of mind-bending chemical substances.

-retired, Jasper Tomlinson, MA(Oxon) CEnv MCIWEM AMIMechE, was, in his professional life,
+MA(Oxon) CEnv MCIWEM AMIMechE, was, in his professional life,

 principally a tropical surface water hydrologist and water resources

 engineer.
 He gained an RAF flying badge and white card instrument

-rating during National Service, 1950 -1952, and held both a UK and a Kenya private pilot's licence and converted it to a gas balloon pilot's licence
+rating during National Service, 1950 -1952, and held both a UK

+pilot's licence and converted it to a gas balloon pilot's licence

 [after] two flights under instruction with Anthony Smith [below]

 and one solo flight as a qualified pilot.
 The gas balloon licence

 was a CAA requirement for a permit to fly the Santos Dumont.